Kick off the new tax year with 50% off our Ltd company accountancy packages!

 There are different rules for drivers depending on what they drive.
 All the rules here only apply to vehicles that are used for the ‘carriage of goods by road’.
 This is defined as any journey made entirely, or in part, on roads open to the public.

-These guidelines do not cover journeys made outside of the UK and do not cover rules for passenger vehicles.
+These guidelines don’t cover journeys made outside of the UK and don’t cover rules for passenger vehicles.

 Note – separate rules apply in Northern Ireland.